Back at school

 Older children might enjoy:

-- zoom chats with group of friends, including zoom apps and games
+- online chats with group of friends, including zoom apps and games

 - turning a well-known story with parents and siblings into a little play, with each adult or child having a short part to make up the whole story.
 You can adapt this based on your child’s age or ability